thibautlouis/coupling_approx/README.rst

     python generate_window.py global.dict

-The next step is to compute power spectra with exact mode coupling computation and the approximated one.
+The next step is to compute power spectra with the exact mode coupling computation and the with the approximated one.
 In the global_dict, we have specified the baseline parameters to be

 ``l_exact_array = [None, 800]``
 ``l_band_array  = [None, 2000]``
 ``l_toep_array  = [None, 2500]``

-When the parameters are set to None it corresponds to the exact computation.
+When all parameters are set to None it corresponds to the exact computation.

 .. code:: shell